Mannar District: History

 Between the 5th century BC and 13th century AD, what is now Mannar District was part of Rajarata.
-Parts Mannar District were thereafter part of the pre-colonial Jaffna kingdom.
+Parts of Mannar District were thereafter part of the pre-colonial Jaffna kingdom.
 The district then came under Portuguese, Dutch and British control.
 In 1815 the British gained control of the entire island of Ceylon.
 They divided the island into three ethnic based administrative structures: Low Country Sinhalese, Kandyan Sinhalese and Tamil.
 The district was part of the Tamil administration.
 In 1833, in accordance with the recommendations of the Colebrooke-Cameron Commission, the ethnic based administrative structures were unified into a single administration divided into five geographic provinces.
 Mannar District, together with Jaffna District and Vanni District, formed the new Northern Province.

 At the time that Ceylon gained independence, Mannar was one of the three districts located in the Northern Province.
 Manthai East division was transferred to newly created Mullaitivu District in September 1978.

 Much of Mannar District was under the control of rebel Liberation Tigers of Tamil Eelam for many years during the civil war.
 The entire district was recaptured by the Sri Lankan military in 2008.